Wiggins now officially county police chief

-Jay Wiggins is officially the Chief of Police of Glynn County, a role he had played in an acting capacity since Feb.
-28.
+Jay Wiggins is officially the chief of police of Glynn County, a role he has played in an acting capacity since late February.

-The move was made public Thursday night, when the Glynn County Commission voted to increase Wiggins’ salary to a level commensurate with chief of the Glynn County Police Department.
+The move was made public Thursday night when the Glynn County Commission voted to increase his salary to a level commensurate with chief of the Glynn County Police Department.
 County Manager Alan Ours made the decision to hire Wiggins as full-time chief Aug.
-28, he said Friday morning.
+28, he said Friday.

-Formerly the director of the county’s Emergency Management Agency, Wiggins was named the county’s acting chief on Feb.
-28. He stepped into the role in place of County Police Chief John Powell, who was placed on administrative leave after a grand jury indicted him Feb.
-27 on charges of malfeasance in connection with an alleged coverup of a scandal within the department’s narcotics squad.
+Formerly the director of the county’s Emergency Management Agency, Wiggins was named acting chief on Feb.
+28. He stepped into the role filled by Glynn County Police Chief John Powell, who was placed on administrative leave after a grand jury indicted him Feb.
+27 on charges of malfeasance in connection with an alleged cover-up of a scandal within the department’s narcotics squad.

 “John Powell is on paid administrative leave,” Ours said Friday morning.
 “He hasn’t been police chief since February.”

-Ours said Wiggins will be sworn in as police chief during an official ceremony sometime next week.
+Ours said Wiggins will be sworn in as police chief during an official ceremony next week.

-A Glynn County native, Wiggins said Friday he appreciates the support those in the police department, the county staff and the community have shown in his ability to lead the police department.
+A Glynn County native, Wiggins said he appreciates the support those in the police department, the county staff and the community have shown in his ability to lead the law enforcement force.

 “I’m excited to have the opportunity to lead those great men and women of the police department,” said Wiggins, 53.
 “There are a lot of really good police officers who work here.
 I think it’s an honor and I appreciate the confidence the commission and the community have had in my plan to continue to move forward to make it a better police department and a safer community.”